 The early signs of liver cancer can be subtle, and some patients may not show any symptoms at all.
 Find out if you should get screened.

-Liver cancer is one of the most common cancers in the world — and one of the fastest growing cancers in the U.S. The best way to get ahead of liver cancer is to know if you are at risk and get screened.
+Liver cancer is one of the most common cancers in the United States.
+The best way to get ahead of liver cancer is to know if you are at risk and get screened.
 Early diagnosis is key to getting effective treatment.

-Yuri Genyk, MD, professor of clinical surgery at the Keck School of Medicine of USC and surgeon at the USC Transplant Institute at Keck Medicine of USC, says that his liver patients today are living longer than those from 20 years ago.
-This heartening development is due to several factors, including successful new treatments, innovative therapies in the intensive care unit, transplants, and cancer therapy.
+Yuri S. Genyk, MD, surgeon at the USC Transplant Institute at Keck Medicine of USC and professor of clinical surgery at the Keck School of Medicine of USC, says that his liver patients, today, are living longer than those from 20 years ago.
+This heartening development is due to several factors, including successful new treatments, innovative therapies in the intensive care unit, transplants and cancer therapy.